ZVMarina/social-network-react/README.md

 ## Description

 This is SPA.
 The file structure is organized according to the BEM methodology.
 The Grid Layout module is used.
 Added pagination on the user page.
-Added pagination on the user page.
 Also added the ability to subscribe / unsubscribe.
 You can change the status and go to user profiles.
 You can add posts and send messages (without connecting to the server up to date).

 ### Stack